atishraoon/pass-manager-pickel-py/README.md

 ## Security Note

-This application saves passwords in plain text.
-It is advisable to use it only for personal or non-critical data.
-For a more secure implementation, consider using encryption techniques.
+This application saves passwords in an encrypted form using AES encryption (256-bit key).
+This ensures that the file is unreadable without the correct decryption key..

 ---

 ## Customization

-- **File Paths:** Modify the `TODO_FILE`, `JSON_FILE`, and `CSV_FILE` variables to change the default storage and export locations.
+- **File Paths:** Modify the `KEY_FILE` `TODO_FILE`, `JSON_FILE`, and `CSV_FILE` variables to change the default storage and export locations.
 ---

 ## Acknowledgments